Are you wandering around on your PC to find out How to fix a USB flash drive not showing up in Windows 10 or Windows 8, or even Windows 7?

 So you also may open up a command prompt and do some things from the command prompt.

-So let’s go ahead and open up the command prompt here.
-I’m going to run this as an administrator here.
+So let’s go ahead and open up the command prompt, run the command prompt as an administrator.

-Then push enter; this will allocate you inside the disk part.
+Then hit enter; this will allocate you inside thedisk part.

-And when we are in the diskpart, we can type in here “list disk” and give us all the disks on this computer plugged into the computer.
+When we are in thediskpart, we can type in here“list disk”, this command will give us all the disks plugged into the computer.

-So let’s go ahead and select disk 2; we can type in “select” space “disk2,” and this will then decide that Drive.
+So let’s go ahead and selectdisk 2; and type in “select” space “disk2,” to select the drive.